GoogleCloudPlatform/community/tutorials/create-cloud-build-image-factory-using-packer/index.md

 You can create a trigger on the [build triggers page](https://console.cloud.google.com/cloud-build/triggers) of the GCP Console by following these steps:

 1. Click **"Create Trigger"**
-1. Select "Cloud Source Repository" Click "Continue".
+1. Select "Cloud Source Repository" and click "Continue".
 1. Select "helloworld-image-factory" and click "Continue".
-1. Enter "Hello world image factory" for Name."
+1. Enter "Hello world image factory" for "Name".
 1. Set the trigger for "Tag".
 1. Set the build type to "cloudbuild.yaml".
 1. Set the substitution, `_IMAGE_FAMILY` to centos-7.